cmelgozag/test_repo/Readme.md

-some cool test, should work
+some cool test, should work, what about the author, is it right?, it didn't, what about now?